 Our Amended and Restated Charter currently authorizes 100.0 million shares of common stock for issuance.
-As of January 30, 2019, there were 13,830,487 shares of our common stock issued and outstanding, which were held by approximately 120 stockholders of record, approximately 3,626,717 shares of common stock issuable pursuant to outstanding convertible promissory notes (assuming the 2018 Notes are convertible into shares of common stock at a price of \$3.60 per share), approximately 7,172,783 shares of common stock issuable upon exercise of warrants to purchase our common stock (assuming the 2018 Notes are convertible into shares of common stock at a price of \$3.60 per share, resulting in the same number of 2018 Warrants), 4,573,320 shares of common stock issuable upon exercise of options held, 32,500 shares of our common stock issuable upon the vesting of restricted stock units held and 824,180 shares of common stock authorized and available for issuance pursuant to our 2014 Plan.
+As of February 21, 2019, there were 4,610,109 shares of our common stock issued and outstanding, which were held by approximately 231 stockholders of record, approximately 1,455,184 shares of common stock issuable pursuant to the outstanding 2018 Notes (assuming an initial public offering price of \$11.00, the midpoint of the price range set forth on the cover page of this prospectus, and a conversion price of \$9.35), approximately 2,578,415 shares of common stock issuable upon exercise of warrants to purchase our common stock (assuming the 2018 Notes are convertible into shares of common stock at a price of \$9.35 per share, resulting in the same number of 2018 Warrants), 1,524,468 shares of common stock issuable upon exercise of options held, 10,834 shares of our common stock issuable upon the vesting of restricted stock units held and 274,698 shares of common stock authorized and available for issuance pursuant to our 2014 Plan.
 Each holder of common stock is entitled to one vote for each share of common stock held on all matters submitted to a vote of the stockholders, including the election of directors.
 Neither our Bylaws or the Amended and Restated Charter do not and will not provide for cumulative voting rights.

-In addition to the Amended and Restated Charter, in September 2018 holders of a majority of our issued and outstanding securities authorized our Board of Directors, acting in its sole discretion without further approval of our stockholders, to effect a reverse split of our issued and outstanding common stock, at a ratio of not less than one-for-two, but not more than one-for-five, at any time on or before August 15, 2019 (the "Reverse Split").
-We expect our Board of Directors will implement the Reverse Split before the completion of this offering.
+In addition to the Amended and Restated Charter, in September 2018 holders of a majority of our issued and outstanding securities authorized our Board of Directors, acting in its sole discretion without further approval of our stockholders, to effect a reverse split of our issued and outstanding common stock, at a ratio of not less than one-for-two, but not more than one-for-five, at any time on or before August 15, 2019 (the "Reverse Stock Split").
+On January 31, 2019, our Board of Directors approved of a ratio of one-for three, and on February 8, 2019, we filed a Certificate of Amendment to our Charter to implement the Reverse Stock Split.